MicrosoftDocs/azure-docs/articles/cognitive-services/Face/QuickStarts/csharp-sdk.md

 ## Create and train a person group

 The following code creates a **PersonGroup** with six different **Person** objects.
-It associates each **Person** with a set of example images, and then it trains to be able to recognize each person by their facial characteristics. **Person** and **PersonGroup** objects are used in the Verify, Identify, and Group operations.
+It associates each **Person** with a set of example images, and then it trains to recognize each person by their facial characteristics. **Person** and **PersonGroup** objects are used in the Verify, Identify, and Group operations.

 If you haven't done so already, define the following URL string at the root of your class.
 This points to a set of sample images.

 [!code-csharp[](~/cognitive-services-dotnet-sdk-samples/documentation-samples/quickstarts/Face/Program.cs?name=snippet_image_url)]

-The code later in this section will specify a recognition model to extract data from faces; the following snippet creates references to the available models.
-See [Specify a recognition model](../Face-API-How-to-Topics/specify-recognition-model.md) for information on these.
+The code later in this section will specify a recognition model to extract data from faces, and the following snippet creates references to the available models.
+See [Specify a recognition model](../Face-API-How-to-Topics/specify-recognition-model.md) for information on recognition models.

 [!code-csharp[](~/cognitive-services-dotnet-sdk-samples/documentation-samples/quickstarts/Face/Program.cs?name=snippet_detect_models)]